 RTD projects are integrated research projects.
 Major characteristics of these projects are interdisciplinarity and cooperation among research groups, preferably from different institutions, as well as the formation of doctoral students.
 Within one project, several research groups from complementary fields will contribute to reach the main project goals.
-A nano-tera.ch RTD project is to be proposed and led by one main applicant, the Principal Investiga-tor (PI).
-The PI's institution, the so-called hosting institution of the RTD Project, will be re-sponsible for the administration, coordination and reporting of the project.
+A nanotera.ch RTD project is to be proposed and led by one main applicant, the Principal Investigator (PI).
+The PI's institution is called the hosting institution of the RTD Project.
 The PI will manage the project during proposal writing, and once it is approved, he/she ensures that it is carried to completion in all its aspects including reporting.

 This call addresses specifically collaborative integrated projects within the research space of Figure 1.
-Proposed research must meet the following characteristics, which embody the Nano-Tera.ch strategic vision and which will be considered during the evaluation.
+Proposed research must meet the following characteristics, which embody the nano-Tera.ch strategic vision and which will be considered during the evaluation.